How Far Back Does a Real Estate Background Check Go: 7 or 10 Years?

 Many states require that individuals undergo an FBI background check conducted by the state’s law enforcement agency (e.g. Florida Department of Law Enforcement).23

-Because of the anxiety it caused, some people are now looking for information on how to run a criminal background check on yourself.
+Because of the anxiety it caused, some people are now looking for information on how to run a criminal background check on themselves.
 Being prepared can really be helpful when it comes to applying for a license.

 According to the Kentucky Real Estate Commission, FBI reports generated for background check purposes expire 90 days after the issue.7